-At Saint John’s Health Center, a community hospital located in Santa Monica, CA, breast evaluation is a crucial component of women’s healthcare.
+At Saint John’s Health Center, a community hospital located in Santa Monica, CA, breast evaluation is a crucial component of women’s healthcare services.
 The Margie Petersen Breast Center at Saint John’s exemplifies this commitment by offering comprehensive evaluation and screening services alongside its renowned breast oncologic care and research efforts.

 The Margie Petersen Breast Center’s focus on breast health underscores the importance of early detection and prevention in combating breast cancer, a leading cause of cancer-related deaths among women.
 The breast center, led by Dr. Janie Grumley, Director, Comprehensive Breast Program, is known for being able to evaluate any breast condition in one day.